cloudmesh-deprecated/deprecated-cmd3-pbs/doc/journal.rst

 	- Spent time reading up on celery and its usage
 	- Worked with Yang to process test data
 	- Began processing new data set

+7/8 - Focused time working on poster
+	- Continued processing new data
+	- Need to talk to Fugang about Cloudmesh Usage...
+Submit doesn't work in cm shell
+	- Need to request more Quarry nodes.